 When we have newborns, we see more easily the connection between love and feeding.
 Babies nurse and feed their bellies as well as their spirits with the milk made just for them.
 That doesn’t actually change after they are weaned.
 They still receive the food provided for them as tangible, edible care, affection, love.

-Hospitality is another way of showing through table and meal fellowship that we care for one another: body and soul, whole person together.
+Organized hospitality is another way of showing through table and meal fellowship that we care for one another: body and soul, whole person together.

 And sometimes that hospitality is not even in our homes.
 It is also edible love and hospitality when we take meals to families with new babies, people with a serious illness, and the elderly.